igorkulman/thinkserver/README.md

 ### Docker

-Most fo the software runs in Docker for easier management.
+Most of the software runs in Docker for easier management.
 See [docker-compose.yml](https://github.com/igorkulman/thinkserver/blob/main/docker-compose.yml) for exact configuration.

 ```bash
 mkdir docker-services